Enhance your GHC experience by connecting with our online community before, during and after the conference.

 GET STARTED TODAY!

 Many members of Systers and other Systers communities including LiC, LGBT, and Black Women in Computing, ResearcHers, Student ResearcHers, and Entrepreneurs are active participants in the Grace Hopper conference.
-For more ways to connect online with our community of technical women and their advocates see the Anita Borg Institute Community Connect page.
+For more ways to connect online with our community of technical women and their advocates see the Anita Borg Institute Community Get Involved page.